Since 1976, February has been dedicated to recognizing and appreciating the achievements of African Americans in many different walks of life.

 Earth, Wind & Fire

-The CMHOF’s Black History Month celebration would not be complete without recognizing one of the most popular bands in US and the world, Earth, Wind & Fire.
-Their unique fusion of jazz with soul, gospel, pop, and rock dominated the airwaves between 1973 and 1981 with seven Top 10 hits, 12 Grammy Awards and a start on the Hollywood Walk of Fame.
+The CMHOF’s Black History Month celebration would not be complete without recognizing one of the most popular bands in the US and the world, Earth, Wind & Fire.
+Their unique fusion of jazz with soul, gospel, pop, and rock dominated the airwaves between 1973 and 1981 with seven Top 10 hits, 12 Grammy Awards and a star on the Hollywood Walk of Fame.

-The super-group’s Colorado connections run deep with East High graduates Phillip Bailey, Larry Dunn and Andrew Woolfolk being inducted into the Hall in November and the studio where they recorded their breakout hits, Caribou Ranch Recording Studio being inducted in August of 2017.
-The incredible sound of joy that EW&F brought to the world was of celebration of both the power of funk and the power of their positive uplifting lyrics despite the difficulties we all face.
+The supergroup’s Colorado connections run deep with East High graduates Phillip Bailey, Larry Dunn and Andrew Woolfolk being inducted into the Hall in November and the studio where they recorded their breakout hits, Caribou Ranch Recording Studio being inducted in August of 2017.
+The incredible sound of joy that EW&F brought to the world was of a celebration of both the power of funk and the power of their positive uplifting lyrics despite the difficulties we all face.
 It was and is the sound of remembering September and the “Shining Star” that lives both within the African American community and within all of us.

-The Colorado Music Hall of Fame presented by Comfort Dental is proud and honored to celebrate the careers, contributions and legacies of all these remarkable men and women during Black History Month.
+The Colorado Music Hall of Fame presented by Comfort Dental is proud and honored to celebrate the careers, contributions, and legacies of all these remarkable men and women during Black History Month.